 What Everybody Ought to Know about Mild Traumatic Brain Injuries

-What Everyone Ought to Know about Mild Traumatic Brain Injuries
+What Everyone Ought to Know About Mild Traumatic Brain Injuries

 You were recently in a car accident and your doctor diagnosed you with mild traumatic brain injury (TBI).
 You wonder how something can both be mild and traumatic at the same time.
-What is mild traumatic brain injury?
+What is a mild traumatic brain injury?
 Is it serious?
 Or not so much?
 These questions could on your mind if you ever experience a mild TBI.

 Definition of Mild Traumatic Brain Injury